OSInside/kiwi/doc/source/quickstart.rst

 desired distribution from the build service link above and there follow the **Go to download repository** link.

+.. note:: Multipython packages

+   This version of KIWI is provided for python 2 and python 3 versions.
+   The following information is based on the installation of the python3-kiwi package and applies also to the installation of the python2-kiwi package.

 .. code:: bash

     $ sudo zypper ar -f \